 Where else to stay?

-If you want more luxury and/or French allure, there are alternative luxury country retreats (with spa) south of Paris and within easy reach of Le Golf National.
+If you want more luxury and/or French allure, check in at one of the luxury country retreats (with spa) south of Paris.
+Also within easy reach of Le Golf National.
 Because hey, we do love castles and manor houses.
 Like the Waldorf Astoria Trianon Palace where both Ryder cup teams will stay.
 Or Chateau d’ Augerville close to Fontainebleau.

 Dutch golf travel agent Golf and Country travel specializes in custom-made luxury golf travel and offers a variety of golf trips that include tee times on the Albatros course of Le Golf National.
-Before or after the Ryder Cup 2018.
+To step in the footsteps of the famous Ryder Cup 2018 players.

 Chateau de Versailles, a must see